Before Joint Replacement Surgery

-Do I need an I.D. card to carry in order to get through airport security with an artificial hip or knee?
+Do I need a letter to carry in order to get through airport security with an artificial hip or knee?

-We have these ID cards for you to carry.
+We will write a letter on letterhead for patients that travel out of the country or do not speak English.
 With heightened security measures however, be prepared to have the security personnel at airports screen you more thoroughly.
 In some cases, patients have been escorted to a private area and have been asked to show security personnel their surgical scar.

 How soon can I resume sex after a hip or knee replacement operation and what positions re safe?